FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 - **Why it Matters:** Only the original creator has the right to share and potentially sell their work.
 This ensures fairness, prevents unauthorized distribution, and protects intellectual property.
 - **What To Do:**
   - **If you're the sole creator:** Great!
 Make sure you're submitting the project from your own FlutterFlow account.
-  - **If you're collaborating:** The project owner should be the one to submit it to the Marketplace.
+  - **If you're collaborating:** The project owner should be the one to submit it to Marketplace.
 Discuss this with your collaborators beforehand.
   - **If you've acquired a project:** Ensure the original creator has officially [transferred ownership](../../resources/projects/how-to-collaborate-on-projects.md#transferring-project) rights to you.
 This may involve legal documentation, so it's important to handle it properly.

 #### 1.2 Significant Edits Made